redwoodjs/redwoodjs-com-archive/docs/testing.md

 ### queryByText()

 Why not use `getByText()` for everything?
 Because it will raise an error if the text is *not* found in the document.
-That means if you want to explictly test that some text is NOT present, you can't—you'll always get an error.
+That means if you want to explictly test that some text is *not* present, you can't—you'll always get an error.

 Consider an update to our **&lt;Article&gt;** component: